 - P.K.
-Sinha and P. Sinha(2008).
+Sinha and P. Sinha.
 Foundations of Computing.
-New Delhi: BPB Publications. - Sagman, S. (2007).
-MS Office for Windows XP.
-New Delhi: Pearson Education. - ITL Educational Society.
-(2009) Introduction to IT.
-New Delhi: Pearson Education. - Miller M. (2009) Absolute Beginners Guide to Computer Basics.
-New Delhi: Pearson Education.
+BPB Publications, 2008. - Sagman, S. MS Office for Windows XP.
+Pearson Education, 2007. - ITL Educational Society.
+Introduction to IT.
+Pearson Education, 2009. - Miller M. Absolute Beginners Guide to Computer Basics.
+Pearson Education, 2009.

-College with Potential for Excellence Status by the UGC Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+Recognized by the J&K Govt. & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade

-SEMESTER-III (For the Examinations to be held in December, 2020)
+(For the examinations to be held from December, 2019 to December, 2020)